 6. UTG 2-7X44 30mm Long Eye Relief Scout Scope

 This is the most fully featured scout scope on the market.
-From UTG this scope features 30mm tube, 44mm objective bell and 2-7x magnification.
-This is one of the only scout scopes on the market, especially in this price range, to feature illuminated reticle and target style turrets.
+From UTG this scope features 30mm tube, 44mm objective lens and 2-7x magnification.
+This is one of the only scout scopes on the market, especially in this price range, to feature an illuminated reticle and target style turrets.

 This scope uses proprietary Emerald lens coatings and ATS platform design that is shockproof, bombproof, and waterproof.
 It incorporates an angled sunshade and zero reset turrets for shooting out to extended ranges with ease.